 Employers use job application forms as a screening tool to decide who they will interview.
 You can influence whether or not you eventually get hired by how you fill out the form.

-In our online world, filling out a printed job application form by hand can seem like an overwhelming and outdated task.
-Keep in mind that many employers use printed job application forms for specific reasons, such as to:
+In our online world, filling out a printed job application form by hand can seem like an outdated task.
+Keep in mind that many employers use printed job application forms for specific reasons.
+For example, they use them to:

 - standardize the information they gather from every applicant

 - obtain information you might not include in a resumé

 - test your ability to follow instructions

 - assess your attention to detail, such as neatness, spelling and grammar

 - create a record of your employment history that includes your signature.

 When you’re applying for a job, the application form is your marketing tool.
 It gives you a great chance to introduce your skills and experience to the employer.
 Use the following suggestions to make the most of that opportunity.